-A new film project is underway that will explore the power of thinking locally and how design can impact the world.
+A new environmental film project exploring the power of acting locally and how design can impact the world is now underway.
 Aptly named LOCAL: Make the Switch, the project will consist of 25 short films and an ambitious social media site that seeks to turn our media consumption into positive action.
 To help get the films in the can, the brains behind the initiative are looking raise seed funding, and have some social investors in the wing.
 With inspiring stories on rooftop gardens, eco hub communities, and the Living Building Challenge, LOCAL will provide the key insights about how we can make new urbanism a reality—a subject close to our hearts here at Inhabitat.

-The profiled stories are not feel-good tales about recycling incentives and solar gardens (although we love those) – they revolve around transforming entire communities from the bottom up, through design and through visionary participants.
+The profiled stories are not feel-good tales about recycling incentives and solar gardens (although we love those), but rather they revolve around transforming entire communities from the bottom up through design and through visionary participants.
 Many of the films will focus on new forms of urbanism with interviews with environmental thought leaders, adding a personal touch to the work profiled.